oneapi-src/oneMKL/README.md

 3. You can [Build with Conan](#building-with-conan) to automate the process of getting dependencies or you can download and install the required dependencies manually and [Build with CMake](#building-with-cmake) directly.

 *Note: Conan package manager automates the process of getting required packages, so that you do not have to go to different web location and follow different instructions to install them.*

 ---
+## Build Setup with hipSYCL

+1. Make sure that the dependencies of hipSYCL are fulfilled.
+For detailed description see the [hipSYCL installation readme](https://github.com/illuhad/hipSYCL/blob/develop/doc/installing.md#software-dependencies)

+2. Install hipSYCL with the prefered backends enabled.
+HipSYCL supports various backends.
+Support can be customized for the target system in compile time by setting the appropriate configuration flags: see the [hipSYCL documentation](https://github.com/illuhad/hipSYCL/blob/develop/doc/installing.md) for instructions.

+3. Install AMD rocBLAS see instructions [here](https://rocblas.readthedocs.io/en/master/install.html)

+4. Clone this project to `<path to onemkl>`, where `<path to onemkl>` is the root directory of this repository.

+5. Download and install the required dependencies manually and [Build with CMake](#building-with-cmake).

+---